Preparing For Your Puppy

 There are a few things that you can do before you even bring your new puppy home to make it easier for both of you to adjust.

 Here's a few of our suggestions.
+Click on the links to find the exact items we recommend.

 Make an small area of your house puppy proof.